 The programme is delivered over 13 months of study, commencing each October and the degree is delivered at the Valletta campus of the University of Malta in Malta, Europe.
 The programme is coordinated by the Environmental and Resources Department within the Faculty of Laws of the University of Malta, and is supported by: The Department of International Law (Faculty of Laws), the Institute of Earth Systems, the Department of Biology (Faculty of Science) and the International Ocean Institute.
 The taught component of the programme is composed of 12 Study Units that address the following topics:

 Each study unit within the taught component has a value of 5 ECTS.
 The research topic has a value of 30 ECTS.
 Total credit value of the programme is 90 ECTS.
-The detailed programme is available at the Faculty of Laws web page.

 Admission requirements: The entry requirement for this programme is a first cycle degree in an area of study which the Board of Studies considers as appropriate, provided that the first cycle degree is obtained with a Second Class Honours or better classification, or an equivalent qualification.